admin

 What is IXINITY®?

 IXINITY [coagulation factor IX (recombinant)] is a medicine used to replace clotting factor (factor IX) that is missing in adults and children at least 12 years of age with hemophilia B. Hemophilia B is also called congenital factor IX deficiency or Christmas disease.
 Hemophilia B is an inherited bleeding disorder that prevents clotting.
-Your healthcare provider may give you IXINITY to control and prevent bleeding episodes or when you have surgery.
+For children and adults, your healthcare provider may give you IXINITY for on demand treatment to prevent bleeding episodes or when you have surgery.
+For adults, your healthcare provider may also give you IXINITY for routine prophylaxis.

 • You should not use IXINITY if you are allergic to hamsters or any ingredients in IXINITY.